brendanzhao/Snake/README.md

 Refactor TODO:<br />
 When a food block is eaten, add a new block to the end of the snake instead of replacing the food block as a new head.<br />
-Remove Direction enumeration to simplify code with a simple x and y direction variable to be set at -1, 0, 1.

 Features TODO:<br />
 Pause functionality.<br />